Consensys/quorum-account-plugin-hashicorp-vault/README.md

 # Hashicorp Vault account manager plugin for Quorum
-This is to provide OAuth2-compliant resource server plugin to Quorum Client.
-It also implements TLSConfigurationSource service interface to enable TLS for RPC server
+This is to allow Quorum to use accounts stored in Hashicorp Vaults.
+New accounts can be created, and existing accounts used for signing.
+The implementation is functionally similar to the existing `keystore` account management in `geth` and Quorum and so should be familiar for users of those accounts.

+See the [Quorum docs](https://docs.goquorum.com/en/latest/Security/Accounts/Overview/) for more details

 ## Prerequisites